SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Example: `%rankedstats @Phxenix`
     Aliases: rankstats

-**%recentpings** `<type>`
+**%recentpings**
     Info: Gets you all pings in the last 30 Minutes of any matchmaking type without pinging the role yourself.
-These are: singles, doubles, funnies, ranked.
+Dropdowns are: singles, doubles, funnies, ranked.
-    Example: `%recentpings ranked`

 **%records**
     Info: Admin only.
 Gets you our ban records.